nasa/opera-sds-pcm/CONTRIBUTING.md

 ## Development Guide

 ### Git Commit Messages
-Commit messages to version control should reference a ticket in their title / summary line:
+Commit messages to git should reference a ticket at the beginning of their title / summary line.
+For example:

 ```
 Issue #248 - Show an example commit message title